softwaremill/sttp/README.md

 "com.softwaremill.sttp" %% "async-http-client-handler-future" % version
 // or
 "com.softwaremill.sttp" %% "async-http-client-handler-scalaz" % version
+// or
+"com.softwaremill.sttp" %% "async-http-client-handler-monix" % version
 ```

 This handler depends on [async-http-handler](https://github.com/AsyncHttpClient/async-http-client).
 A fully **asynchronous** handler, which uses [Netty](http://netty.io) behind the
 scenes.

-The responses are either wrapped in a `Future`, or a
+The responses are wrapped depending on the dependency chosen in either a:

-[Scalaz](https://github.com/scalaz/scalaz) `Task`, depending on the
-dependency chosen.
-In the latter case, there's an additional transitive
+* standard Scala `Future`
+* [Scalaz](https://github.com/scalaz/scalaz) `Task`.
+There's a transitive
 dependency on `scalaz-concurrent`.
+* [Monix](https://monix.io) `Task`.
+There's a transitive dependency on
+`monix-eval`.

 Next you'll need to add an implicit value: